Raspurrin/get_next_line/README.md

 + [Tips on writing get_next_line](#tips-on-writing-get_next_line)

 ## Read and open function
 [Read()](https://linux.die.net/man/2/read) reads from the given file descriptor in the first argument, into a buffer given by the second and how much is read is determined by the third argument.
 The return will be how many characters has been read or -1 on error. `read(fd, buffer, count)`.
+The read function continues where it left of every time you call it.

 [Open()](https://man7.org/linux/man-pages/man2/open.2.html) opens a file to the given file descriptor.
 And then this file descriptor can be used as an argument to get_next_line.
 You can use flags with this for additional behaviour, like O_CREAT, which will create the file with the given name if it doesn't exist already.
 ```c